 And here is a general discussion on the principles for adapting the environment around the person to make it more enabling: Dementia Enabling Environment Principles Opens in new window.

-Here are some books with tips and illustrations on how the home can be made safe and empowering for persons with dementia.
+Soem books also have tips and illustrations on how the home can be made safe and empowering for persons with dementia.
 The suggestions may need to be adapted for your context depending on the availability of materials.
 Check out the suggestions below, or surf Amazon.com Opens in new window or Amazon.in Opens in new window for your specific needs.

 The Comfort of Home for Alzheimers Disease: A Guide for Caregivers (The Comfort of Home) (Maria M Myers, Paula Derr): This book has many tips on how to adapt the home for safety and comfort of care receivers.
 It describes various equipments to help persons with dementia stay mobile.
 For the paperback version, see Amazon.comOpens in new window, or, if you are in India, see Amazon.inOpens in new window or FlipkartOpens in new window or any other vendor.